How are shape memory alloys produced?

 - For the production and processing of NiTi, conventional and alternative processes can be used

 - These affect both the geometric shape and the surfaces.
-However they are subject to some significant restrictions (in particular cutting processes)
+However they are subject to some significant restrictions (in particular machining)

-- SMA can be combined with one another and with other materials using suitable methods
+- SMA can be suitable combined with one another and with other materials using appropriate processes

-- By using coatings in SMA, vibrations can be damped, play compensation created, and injection tools can be optimised
+- By using SMA coatings, vibrations can be damped, thermal compensation created, and injection tools can be optimised